LOADING ...

 Up to the old inn

-And clashed in the darkened
+And in the darkened yard

 But all was locked and

-So he whistled a to the window
+So he a tune to the window

 And who should be waiting

-But the landlord's black eyed
+But the black eyed daughter

-Into her long hair
+her long black hair

 For I'm after a prize